Skip to main content

 ]);

 Waterline uses the selected-run query contract surface.
 The dashboard exposes declared_query_targets[*] alongside signals and updates, but only shows query execution when can_query = true.
 The selected-run or current-run query operator posts JSON arguments to /waterline/api/instances/{instanceId}/queries/{query} or /waterline/api/instances/{instanceId}/runs/{runId}/queries/{query}.
 Query execution still requires a loadable workflow definition because the selected run must be replayed before the query method can run; when durable query targets exist but that definition is unavailable, selected-run detail reports can_query = false with query_blocked_reason = workflow_definition_unavailable, and query POSTs return HTTP 409 Conflict with blocked_reason = workflow_definition_unavailable.
-If the run only has an incomplete snapshot and the current build can no longer finish backfilling it, detail reports declared_contract_source = unavailable; surviving query targets remain visible as compatibility-only metadata, but named query arguments still reject with 422 until a compatible build persists the missing contract.
+If the run only has an incomplete snapshot and the current build can no longer finish backfilling it, detail reports declared_contract_source = unavailable; surviving query targets remain visible as diagnostic metadata, but named query arguments still reject with 422 until a compatible build persists the missing contract.

 The public webhook bridge exposes that same replay-safe query surface outside Waterline: